-However, if you sketch an artwork while on your travels, on-site, without using a photo, then your artwork is both an en Plein air painting and a travel sketch.
+However, if you sketch an artwork on-site on your travels, without using a photo, then your artwork is both an en Plein air painting and a travel sketch.

 Where can you Urban Sketch?

-Because urban sketching is such a terrific way to meet new people, you’ll most likely find urban sketcher groups in your hometown or most large cities, and more are sprouting every day.
+Because urban sketching is a terrific way to meet new people, you’ll most likely find urban sketcher groups in your hometown or most large cities, and more are sprouting daily.

 There are free sketching excursions, scheduled weekend courses, drawing conventions, and symposia where you can meet other urban sketchers!

 You can also join an online group of urban sketchers.
-Sketchers worldwide share their work and cover every possible subject in social media groups that come together on various platforms.
+Sketchers worldwide share their work and this is a great resource for anyone to learn urban sketching techniques.